 Welcome, today I am going to show you how you can get your own website up and running really quickly, even if you have never done anything like this before and without having to even look at a line of code.
 All you need to do is to follow my 3 Step process and you will have a great looking website up and running in no time.

-I decided to put this tutorial together after I saw a lot of friends and other business owners being charged thousands of dollars for a basic website they could have built themselves in an afternoon.
+I decided to put this tutorial together after I saw a lot of friends and other business owners being charged thousands of dollars for a basic website they could have built themselves from scratch in an afternoon.
 I have seen people charged up to $5,000 for the exact type of site I am going to show you how to build today.